Red hartebeest: Evolutionary history

 In the early 1900s, "antelope" was a very broad, ambiguous name given to most hollow-horned ruminants besides oxen, sheep, and goats.
 Of these antelopes found in Africa, Asia, and Europe, Africa has the most diverse populations of antelopes, with horn lengths ranging from six feet long, to a quarter of an inch.
 A. b. caama, from the family Bovidae, used to be categorized as the subfamily of Bubalinae, but are now classified under the subfamily Alcelaphini.
-This youngest of all African bovid subfamilies dates back 5 million years ago, and has exhibited great diversification.
+The youngest of all African bovid subfamilies dates back 5 million years ago, and has exhibited great diversification.
 The oldest fossil of Alcelaphus has been dated to 740,000 years ago.
 Besides Alcelaphus, the three other genera from the Alcelaphini are Beatragus, Connochaetes, and Damaliscus.

 Over millions of years, the Alcelaphini have diversified to fill certain niches and have spread to different habitats across the continent of Africa.
-The genus Alcelaphus is suggested to have evolved and diversified due to climate variability over a range of habitats in the Pleistocene era.
+The genus Alcelaphus is suggested to have evolved and diversified due to climate variability over a range of habitats in the Pleistocene epoch.
 About 500,000 years ago, the Alcelaphini diverged into northern and southern clades, while the northern clade diverged once more into eastern and western lineages 400,000 years ago.
 The species Alcelaphus caama originated from the southern clade, also including lichtensteinii, in Namibia.
 The northern clade comprises the rest of the hartebeest complex.

 Diversification of these species has been solely attributed to environmental and habitat changes due to global warming around 250 to 195 thousand years ago, and global cooling 175 to 125 thousand years ago.